The 15 Best Software Development Companies in Romania

 Cultural Differences to Expect

 Romania sits between Eastern and Western European business traditions, and the country's 2007 EU accession and 2025 Schengen entry have pulled workplace culture decisively toward Western norms.
-Romanian software developers are generally familiar with Agile methodologies and communicate in styles that align with Western European expectations, while maintaining the strong technical education and problem-solving orientation characteristic of Eastern European engineering culture.
+Compared to the frictions that plague cross-cultural outsourcing with more distant markets, Romanian software developers are generally familiar with Agile methodologies and communicate in styles that align with Western European expectations, while maintaining the strong technical education and problem-solving orientation characteristic of Eastern European engineering culture.

 English proficiency is a genuine strength.
 Romania scores 605 on the 2025 EF English Proficiency Index ("Very High Proficiency"), ranking #11 globally and ahead of many Western European countries.
 In IT contexts, technical communication, documentation, and code reviews are typically strong across all seniority levels.